sehsanm/sbu-ieng-98/final_project/Readme.md

   * See all of the responds to that form(records) in human readable form (Table) Including the name of the areas that the geo-location fields reside in
   * See the details of one record if click on the row
   * For numerical fields  show the sum  of the column in last row
   * Filter the report by geo-locations.
-They have to first select a geolocation field and then select a predefined area and the report must be filtered to show the records that the selected gelocation field is inside that area
+They have to first select a geolocation field and then select a predefined area and the report must be filtered to show the records that the selected geolocation field is inside that area
   * Being able to export the result of report to CSV file
 ## Out of Scope
 Authentication and Authorization is out of scope for this project  and for now anyone hitting the URLs can use the system